capdevon/jme-animation-fsm/README.md

 # jme-capdevon-examples
-A collection of useful and fun demos made with jMonkeyEngine
+A collection of useful and fun demos made with jMonkeyEngine.
+For more details visit the Wiki section.

 Resource Used:
 - Code